timsayshey/wheelie/readme.md

 ## Installation

 Extract the contents to the root of your site.
 Set up a mysql datasource and import the wheelie.sql file.
 Then edit the config/settings.cfm and set the name of your datasource and any other settings.
 You should be up in running.
 Keep in mind we are in pre-alpha so you will most likely hit a few snags.
+If using Railo, make sure you Log into your server admin: http://{your domain}/railo-context/admin/server.cfm?action=security.access then Change "Access Read" to "Open" and save.

 ## Other tips